Kenneth T. Jackson - Robert Moses, Hero of New York?

 Dwarkesh Patel 1:03:44

-I'm curious, as a professor, I mean you've studied American history.
-Do you just see this as a cyclical thing where you have periods where maybe one person has too much power to periods where there's dispersed vitocracy and sclerosis and then you're just going to go through these cycles?
-Or how do you see that in the grand context of things, how do you see where we are, where we were during Moses and where we might be in the future?
+I'm curious, as a professor you've studied American history, do you just see this as a cyclical thing where you have periods where maybe one person has too much power to periods where there's dispersed vetocracy and sclerosis and then you're just going to go through these cycles?
+In the grand context of things, how do you see where we are, where we were during Moses and where we might be in the future?

 Kenneth Jackson 1:04:10

-Well you're right to say that much of life is cyclical.
-And there is a swing back and forth.
-But having said that, I think the person like Robert Moses is unusual, partly because he might have gone on to become a hedge fund person or didn't have hedge funds when he was around.
-But you know, new competitor to Goldman Sachs, I mean he could have done a lot of things, maybe been a general.
+You're right to say that much of life is cyclical and there is a swing back and forth.
+But having said that, I think a person like Robert Moses is unusual, partly because he might have gone on to become a hedge fund person although they didn't have hedge funds when he was around.
+But say a new competitor to Goldman Sachs, I mean he could have done a lot of things, maybe been a general.
 He wanted to have power and control.
 And I think that's harder to accumulate now.
 We have too much power.
 You can demonstrate and you can stop anything.
 We love demonstrations in the United States.
 We respect them.
-We see it as a visible expression of our democracy, is your ability to get on the streets and block the streets.
-But you know, still you have to get to work.
+We see your ability to get on the streets and block the streets as a visible expression of our democracy.
+But still you have to get to work.
 I mean at some point in the day you've got to do something.
-And yeah, Hitler could have done a lot of things if he wanted to.
-He could have made Berlin into a...
-But you know, if you have all the power, Hitler had a lot of it.
-If he turned Berlin into a colossal city, he was going to make it like Washington but half-sive.
-Well Washington has already got its own issues.
-The buildings are too big.
-Government buildings don't have life on the street and stuff like this.
-Like Hitler would destroy it forever because you build a monumental city that's not for people.
-And I think that was probably one of Moses' weak points is unlike Jane Jacobs who saw people.
-Moses didn't see people.
+Hitler could have done a lot of things if he wanted to.
+Hitler had a lot of power.
+If he turned Berlin into a colossal city, he was going to make it like Washington but times five.
+Well, Washington has already got its own issues.
+The Government buildings are too big.
+Buildings don't have life on the street and stuff like this.
+Somebody like Hitler would destroy it forever because you build a monumental city that's not for people.
+And I think that was probably one of Moses' weak points.
+Unlike Jane Jacobs who saw people, Moses didn't see people.
 He saw bridges.
 He saw highways.
 He saw tunnels.
 He saw rivers.
 He saw the city as a giant traffic problem.
-Jane Jacobs, who was a person without portfolio most of her life except of her own powers of judgment and persuasion, she thought, well what is the shoe repairman got to do with the grocery store, got to do with the school, got to do with something else?
+Jane Jacobs, who was a person without portfolio most of her life except of her own powers of judgment and persuasion, she thought, “What does the shoe repairman got to do with the grocery store, got to do with the school, got to do with something else?”
 She saw what Moses didn't see.
 She saw the intricacies of the city.
 He saw a giant landscape.
 She saw the block, just the block.

 Dwarkesh Patel 1:06:45